keskival/recursive-self-improvement-suite/README.md

   * Make the LLM also rank the challenges and the unit tests.
   * Make the LLM also rank the rankings.
   * See also: [Code Llama](https://ai.meta.com/research/publications/code-llama-open-foundation-models-for-code/)
+  * Train the LLM to produce the better programming challenges with better unit tests, and better rankings.
 - Social games
   * Generate multi-agent social games.
   * Make the LLM rank the player performances, or generate procedural rules to determine the winner.
   * Make the LLM also rank the games based on how rich and challenging they are, and how many generalist skills they require.
   * Make the LLM also rank the rankings.
   * See also: [AgentBench](https://github.com/THUDM/AgentBench)
+  * Train the LLM to produce the better performances, and better rankings.
 - Predict what a Python code outputs
   * Generate questions and short python programs to answer them.
   * Make the LLM also rank the questions and the python programs based on suitable criteria.
   * Make the LLM predict the output.
   * Rank the output predictions based on real outputs.
   * Make the LLM also rank the rankings.
+  * Train the LLM to produce the predictions, and better rankings of questions and answers.
+- Trivia (for maintaining knowledge of facts and question answering)
+  * Generate questions and answers conditioned by a random page in Wikipedia.
+  * Make the LLM also rank the questions and answers based on suitable criteria.
+  * Make the LLM also rank the rankings.
+  * Train the LLM to produce the better answers for better questions, and better rankings of questions and answers.

 ## Usage

 It's not yet implemented to the point where it does much, but you'll need to add your own OpenAI API key